 (Grading Scale)

-Article 8: Examination performance shall be evaluated as per the below scale.
+Article 8: Course subject's grades shall be evaluated as per the below scale.
 However, depending on the course subject, the grade may be specified as just "Pass" or "Fail."

 AA The student's performance was particularly exceptional.